jobar8/interpies/README.md

 And that should do.
 If you encounter other problems with this part of the installation, please refer to the [rasterio installation](https://mapbox.github.io/rasterio/installation.html).

-If you need SEG-Y files, then you need `obspy`, which, at the time of writing, would conflict with matplotlib 2.0.
-So installing obspy would limit matplotlib to version 1.5.3.
+If you need SEG-Y files, then you need `obspy`, which, at the time of writing, would conflict with `matplotlib 2.0`.
+So installing `obspy` would limit `matplotlib` to version 1.5.3.
 Use:

 `conda create --name interpies gdal scikit-learn scikit-image matplotlib obspy ipykernel python=3.6`

-Optionally, you could also install `geopandas`, which is great for reading line data.
+Optionally, you could also install `geopandas`, which is great for reading line data from geophysical surveys.
 And don't forget to install `ipykernel` to run the notebooks in the `interpies` environment.

 #### interpies